cwgoes/pluranimity.org/_posts/2019-02-13-comparative-advantages-distributed-ledgers.md

 this applies more generally to any case in which we primarily wish to purchase a difference in a future probability distribution

+also e.g. negative externalities - fast food

 #### Why

 #### Comparative Advantages

-we must subsidize the prediction markets
+we must subsidize the prediction markets, and this could provide a way to do so - substantial part of payment

 why dlt?